OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/cosmos-db/documentdb-sql-query-reference.md

 |[IS_PRIMITIVE](#bk_is_primitive)|[IS_STRING](#bk_is_string)||

 ####  <a name="bk_is_array"></a>IS_ARRAY
- Returnerar ett booleskt värde som anger om det angivna uttrycket är en matris.
+ Returnerar ett booleskt värde som anger om hello typ av hello angivna uttrycket är en matris.

  **Syntax**